cmdcolin/dotfiles/README.md

 ## Install

-For nvim, cp init.lua to ~/.config/nvim/init.lua and copy the lua directory to ~/.config/nvim/lua
+For nvim, cp init.lua to ~/.config/nvim/init.lua

 For other stuff e.g. zsh, cp the .zshrc to ~/.zshrc and so on